-As a board member, Shams wants to see that Kidango continues to build strong relationships with key partners to help generate resources to sustain and grow Kidango and its programs.
+As board president, Shams wants to see that Kidango continues to build strong relationships with key partners to help generate resources to sustain and grow Kidango and its programs.

 Shams lives by the words of Yogi Berra, who once said “If you come to a fork in the road… pick it up!”

 Shams thinks that education is that fork in the road and he is looking forward to doing his part in helping Kidango children pick up all the benefits education has to offer.

 Math/Science Teacher and Instructional Coach, Gateway Public Schools